 - Level: Elementary school, middle school, high school, and university

 - Download the full report: Part 1 and Part 2

-For two decades, Portland Public Schools (PPS) (Portland, Oregon) has offered a Mandarin Dual Language Immersion Program.
+For two decades, Portland Public Schools (PPS) in Oregon has offered a Mandarin Dual Language Immersion Program.
 Students can begin the program in preschool or kindergarten.
-In the last decade, PPS has partnered with the University of Oregon to build a well-articulated K–16 Mandarin program.
+For the last decade, PPS has partnered with the University of Oregon to build a well-articulated K–16 Mandarin program.

 Our ethnography study, funded by The Language Flagship, examines the historical development of the PPS program, identifies elements of the PPS model that other districts can replicate, and examines catalysts and disruptors to the language immersion model.

 In the late 1990s, PPS responded to parent and educator interest in offering a Chinese immersion program.
 The PPS Mandarin Dual Immersion Program opened in September 1998.
 PPS selected Woodstock Elementary School to host the immersion program in an effort to boost the school’s declining enrollments.
 Today, enrollment in the elementary immersion program has doubled, and the school receives more applications than spots available.
 The program expanded to Hosford Middle School in 2003 and Cleveland High School in 2006.
 The district added a second site at King School, which will expand to a nearby middle school and then to Jefferson High School in 2014.